 - Describe your feelings openly – when you talk about your day or events in your life, share your emotions and thoughts along with the facts.

 - Pay attention to body language, facial expressions, volume and pitch and back right up when something is not right.
-Trust cannot be forced.
-It must be earned.
+You can’t get trust with force.
+You must earn it.

 - Pay attention to the feeling in your stomach and throat.
 When the interaction is no longer intimate (“Shields up!”) through physical pressure somewhere.
 When this happens, pause and find the emotional reason behind your physical reaction.
 If possible, let the other person know how you are feeling.